marcelloraffaele/marcelloraffaele.github.io/_posts/2020-04-30-DockerOracleDatabaseIn5Minutes.markdown

 ---
 layout: post
 title: Run an Oracle Database on Docker in 5 minutes [ENG]
+author: rmarcello
 date: 2020-04-30 20:00:00 +0000
-description: How to run an Oracle Database on Docker in 5 minutes, english version
-img: docker-oracledb/container_oracle.png # Add image post (optional)
+image: assets/images/docker-oracledb/container_oracle.png # Add image post (optional)
-fig-caption: docker-oracledb/docker_oracle.png # Add figcaption (optional)
-tags: [docker, oracle, database, 5min]
+categories: [docker, oracle, database, 5min]
+comments: false
 ---

 I really wanted to write a short article on how to install a complete Oracle Enterprise Database on your local machine.
 After some research I have found that the easiest and cleanest way is to use Docker.
 Using Docker we can take advantage of the many "images" on the Docker hub to experiment, test or play with many products in their original versions or if we want in the modified and extended versions by other developers.